AskNowQA/AskNowNQS/README.md

 At the same time, it is sufficiently adaptive to query paraphrasing.

 ## Setup Instructions
-CubeQA uses [Project Lombok](http://projectlombok.org/), which removes much boilerplate from Java.
+AskNow uses [Project Lombok](http://projectlombok.org/), which removes much boilerplate from Java.
 If you use Eclipse you need to download and execute lombok.jar (doubleclick it, or run java -jar lombok.jar).
 Follow instructions.